 The Yued people have a more mythical explanation for this unique landscape that connects them to the land and carries the stories of their past.
 The pinnacles experience is entirely personal and distinct.
 To some, they are a pile of interesting rocks while others see them in a more spiritual or artistic light.
 Regardless, this is an experience of the Turquoise Coast that cannot be missed.

 Before returning to Perth we headed to Lancelin.
 The town was next to sand dunes and we were planning to rent some surfing boards in the local shops to do some sand surfing.
 However, the sun was going down and we had to chase valuable time because the sand dunes usually close at around 7pm.
 After that, it would go back rather quickly.
 Unfortunately, when we finally arrived town, the shop was closed and the lady in a nearby grocery store refused to rent surfing boards to us as she said time was late.
 We decided to take some pictures in the sand dunes anyway.
-Luckily, there were a group of students (and the only group left) had the boards and gave us their boards as long as we could return them to the store by 7:30 pm.
+Luckily, there was a group of students (and the only group left) who had the boards and gave us their boards as long as we could return them to the store by 7:30 pm.

 None of us managed to have a perfect slide down the sand slopes as the sand dunes were actually quite steep for beginners to maintain balance.
 The sand was soft so it was perfectly safe for fun.